 So what’s the issue?

 Look at the header photo.
 See anything out of place?
 Right.
 Trash.
 Lots and lots floating around, brought in by the currents.
 A lot of it originates from the island, getting washed down via intense rainfall into rivers and straight to the sea.
 Some of it is also traveling between Indonesian islands.
 That portion of our experience was deeply unpleasant.
 Our guide only made a sad face, shrugged and said “welcome to my country”.

 We also weren’t lucky with the weather—overcast skies all morning, no direct sunlight, so the waters were much darker than they could’ve been.
 But unlike garbage management, there was nothing anyone could do about that.

-If there’s one thing the experience left with us, it’s the profound realization of how important it is to work hard for sustainability and to reduce humanity’s footprint on Earth.
-It strengthened our commitment to do our part of the job, throw away less, reuse more and support the companies and people who live out the same values.
+If there’s one thing the experience left with with, it’s the profound realization of how important it is to work hard for sustainability, and to reduce humanity’s footprint on Earth.
+It strengthened our commitment to do our part of the job: throw away less, reuse more, and support the companies and people who live by the same values.